nicktehrany/Distributed-Algorithms/exercise-3b/README.md

 rmi on (default 1098), `-ip=` to specify the ip to bind processes to the rmi (default localhost), and lastly `-conf=` to specify the config file for the network to construct. **NOTE** The program can be run truly distributed, but all machines need to have the same config file and need to be compiled with it in the resource directory.
-The default network config, which is used if no config file is provided, contains a small network with a final core of name 5 and level 2.
+The default network config, which is used if no config file is provided, contains a small network of 6 processes with a final core of name 5 and level 2, which can be run on two separete machines or JVMs with each one passing the `-proc=3`.

 ## Network Config